publiccodenet/process-code-software-procurement/index.md

 Because every jurisdiction and every software process is unique, no guide can be one-size-fits-all.
 That’s why we are hosting this online, in a format that can be revised and adapted over time – by you, the expert on the ground.
 It’s a new way of creating and sharing best practices across the public sector entities – we call it a “process code.”

-## What is Process Code
+## What is process code

 Every day, civil servants around the world carry out public processes.
 And as they face increasingly complex issues – challenges like effective COVID response, public WiFi installation, or software procurement – they need new approaches to those existing public processes.

 Cities that are using new approaches can learn from each other, adapt what others have done, and create best practices using a shared online document – what we call “process code.”
 We invite you to test it, revise it, and expand it.
 Welcome to a growing community of cities, states and provinces who believe that software can serve the public better!
 Contribute to this document here.
-Read more about Process Code here.
+Read more about process code here.

-## Who should use this Process Code
+## Who should use this process code

 Several people from different departments should be involved in a software design and procurement process – from legal counsel to IT to the end users themselves – each bringing their own expertise and perspective.
 This guide is intended for all of them, but each will have a more prominent role in certain phases.